sashmarins/Rocket_Elevators_API/README.md

 When a customer sends quote request or contact request, new ticket is created on FreshDesk API, domain name codeboxx777.freshdesk.com
 The ticket contanins client's contact information and information that the client fills up in quote request or contact form, which customer support of Rocket Elevators can work with, in order to complete client's request. gems used: 'rest-client', 'json'

+* AMAZON POLLY
+ When the admin successfully logged in, and go to Admin page. the Amazon Polly function will be triggered and API being called, which  receiving a text and sends the audio file back with all information that admin can play via simple web browser audio player.